sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-mcp-setup/cp-mobile-dev-kit-mcp-setup.md

 ### Create a Rule File for AI-Assisted Development

-To ensure the AI assistant follows MDK project conventions and uses the MCP server correctly, it’s recommended to define project-specific rules.
+To ensure the AI assistant follows MDK project conventions and uses the MCP server correctly, it is recommended to define project-specific rules.

 1. In the Cline extension, click **Manage Cline Rules & Workflows** below the prompt box.